How to spend 8 days in Slovenia: an adventure guide

 📍 Starting & ending point: Koča pri Savici, Ukanc

-🚶♀️ How many kilometres you’ll walk today:
+🚶♀️ How many kilometres you’ll walk today: around five

 🕒 How much time you’ll need for today’s adventures: about three hours for the hike